codedex-io/github-chapter-2-contributions/README.md

 Hi, my name is **[Hugo Frias](https://github.com/hugofriasmtz)** — 03/12/2025 😎💻

 Hi, my name is Malak!
 This was added on 04-12-2025 💕

+Hi, my name is Aaliyah!
+This was added on Dec 06, 2025!! 😌